Soulstices/Soulstices/README.md

-My name is Hennadii.
-I'm a 27-year-old developer from Ukraine, currently living in Norway.
+I'm Hennadii, a 27-year-old developer from Ukraine, currently living in Norway.
 Right now, I have an internship at **DeepOcean**, where I work on different projects made with **Unreal Engine 5**.

 Before that, I was on a course called **[Kodehode](https://jobloop.no/kodehode-modellen)**, where we learned **C#**, **ASP.NET**, and **Azure**.
 I have previous experience with both game and web development.